 To optimize the display for the calibration signal, we will adjust the main measurement settings.

-- 1. Set the center frequency to the calibration frequency: - a) Tap the "Overview" softkey to display the configuration "Overview".
+- 1. Set the center frequency to the calibration frequency: - a) Tap the "Overview" softkey to display the configuration "Overview" . - b) Tap the "Frequency" button.

 Displaying a spectrogram